-Leh provided endless shopping forays; and purchases I had no intention of even contemplating.
+Leh provided endless shopping forays; and purchases I had no intention of even contemplating, like a silk carpet!
 But it was all good fun.

 Chang La and Pangong Lake

-Leh was also to be the start of a 3 day circuit: west over Chang La and to Pangong Lake for a camping night; then back over Change La and north over Wari La into the Nubra Valley; and finally over Khardung La from the north and down the south side into Leh.
+Leh was also to be the start of a 3-day circuit: west over Chang La to Pangong Lake for a camping night; then back over Change La and north over Wari La into the Nubra Valley; and finally over Khardung La from the north and down the south side into Leh.

 We had a great ride over Chang La with a height of 5,360m.
 This, as with all the passes, is the height of the pass itself, which is overshadowed by the peaks of the surrounding mountains on both sides of the pass.
 At 5,360m, Chang La could well be the highest pass we cross, despite the claims, accolades and boasts relating to Khardung La, which claims to be higher and, indeed, the “highest motorable road in the world.”
 (More on that below.)

 The climb to Chang La was long and on a decent enough road until possibly 6-7 km from the top.
-It was a similar situation from the top of the pass down the other side.
-For these lengths of the road, the surface deteriorated into patches that were worse than we had experienced on the road from Manali to Leh.
+It was a similar situation on the other side of the pass.
+For the 6-7 km from the top on both sides, the surface deteriorated into patches that were worse than we had experienced on the road from Manali to Leh.
 There were a few spots where the road was nothing more than a pile of rough rocks with no dirt or sand to provide grip – and water quickly flowing the full width of the road.
 There were more water crossings than on the full length of the Manali-Leh road; and several were significantly deeper.

-We camped a few kilometres back from the lake (supposedly less cold) and were entertained by “Barry the Marmot”, who seemed to expect the group from previous visits.
-(A marmot could be described as a rock squirrel but is more the size of a beaver – half way between a ‘possum and a wombat.)
+We camped a few kilometres back from the lake (supposedly less cold) and were entertained by “Barry the Marmot”, who seemed to have expectations of hospitality based from previous visits.
+(A marmot could be described as a rock squirrel but is more the size of a beaver – half way between a ’possum and a wombat.)
 He was undoubtedly pleased to see us.

 Once we broke camp, it was a lengthy ride along a deep valley until we gradually approached the evident end, where the walls seemed to meet, with their snow-capped tops.
 As it turned out, there was an unseen valley going off to the left, which we tuned into.
 This valley broadened into a wide base with even higher sides.
 We had done all this coming to Pangong Lake the day before, but the network of valleys had not been so evident.